-Get to Know Central Austin's Neighborhoods & Things To Do
+Get to Know Central Austin's Restaurants, Bars & Things To Do

 Spend a day or a week in Central Austin, Texas, home to the University of Texas, Hyde Park, Anderson, North Loop, Brentwood, Allandale neighborhoods and more.
 Find decadent restaurants, dive bars, arts galleries, historic museums, coffee shops, iconic music venues and tons of vintage shopping.
 Find the top places to go and things to do in the area.

 Look for bright umbrellas on Foodheads’ patio, a staple sandwich shop with items like prosciutto and egg salad on sprouted grain bread.
 Eldorado is your go-to for a colorful cantina with excellent Tex-Mex, plus margaritas.
 Made famous by the cult flick Dazed and Confused, Top Notch’s drive-in is still a great spot for burgers and the occasional movie night.
 Head to Texas French Bread for New American plates, along with an extensive wine list.
 Little Deli and Pizzeria is a BYOB neighborhood fave, serving deli sandwiches and pizza on outdoor picnic benches.

 Courtesy of Lala's Little Nugget.